BorisMoore/jsrender/README.md

 Name: {{:name}}
 </script>
 ```

-Then, somewhere in your script:
+then, somewhere in your script:

 ```js
 var tmpl = $.templates("#myTemplate");
 ```